hsb601/Apple-web-replica-Static-HTML-CSS-page/README.md

 - 👋 Hi, I’m Haseeb Javed
-- 👀 I’m interested in Web app development
+- 👀 I’m interested in Web and app development
-- 🌱 I have skills of C# Asp.net frame work with microsoft sql database with some backend and frontend.
+- 🌱 I have skills of React.js and react native, for backend API's express and node js with database mongo DB and fire base.
 - 💞️ I’m looking to collaborate on Full stack developer remote jobs.
-- 📫 How to reach me: LinkedIn account:www.linkedin.com/in/haseeb-khan-997b73257 and email:haseebkhanhk601@gmail.com
+- 📫 How to reach me: LinkedIn account: (https://www.linkedin.com/in/haseeb-javed-997b73257)
+email: haseebkhanhk601@gmail.com
+WhatsApp: +92 3327398237

 <!---